reuben-idan/Alx_DjangoLearnLab/Introduction_to_Django/README.md

 This is a Django project created for learning and demonstration purposes.
 It includes a basic setup with the following structure:

 - `manage.py`: Command-line utility to interact with the project.
-- `LibraryProject/settings.py`: Main configuration for the Django project.
+- `settings.py`: Main configuration for the Django project.
-- `LibraryProject/urls.py`: URL declarations for the project.
+- `urls.py`: URL declarations for the project.
-- `LibraryProject/wsgi.py` and `asgi.py`: Entry points for WSGI/ASGI-compatible web servers.
+- `wsgi.py` and `asgi.py`: Entry points for WSGI/ASGI-compatible web servers.
+- `bookshelf/`: Django app containing the Book model and admin configuration.

 To run the development server: